fcorbin567/piccard2/TreeMaker_Documentation.md

 ## Overview

-TreeMaker is Python framework designed for visualizing the linkes between census data across multiple years.
-It provides multiple approaches for matching census descriptions between different years and creates hierarchical tree visualizations that show the how these data are connected.
+TreeMaker is a Python framework designed for visualizing the links between census variables across multiple years.
+It provides multiple approaches for matching census variables between different years and creates hierarchical tree visualizations that show how these variables are connected.

 ### Key Features
-- **Multiple Matching Algorithms**: Jaccard similarity, and sentence transformers
+- **Multiple Matching Algorithms**: Jaccard similarity and sentence transformers
-- **Hierarchical Visualization**: Creates tree structures showing parent-child relationships in census data
+- **Hierarchical Visualization**: Creates tree structures showing the parent-child relationships in census data
-- **Color-coded Results**: Visual indicators for data consistency across years
+- **Colour-coded Results**: Visual indicators for data consistency across years

 ### Use Cases
 - Census data harmonization across multiple years